tldr-pages/tldr/pages/common/csc.md

 > The Microsoft C# Compiler.

-- Compile one or more C# files to a CIL executable
+- Compile one or more C# files to a CIL executable:

 `csc {{path/to/input_file_a.cs}} {{path/to/input_file_b.cs}}`